 - Throwing up more than twice in one day

 - Redness, pain, warmth, or swelling at the IV site

 - Crystals in the urine

-- Diarrhea of five or six stools in one day or diarrhea with weakness or lightheadedness
+- Loose bowel movements (diarrhea) five or six times in one day or diarrhea with weakness or feeling lightheaded

-- Persistent loss of appetite or weight loss of five pounds or more in one week
+- Lasting loss of appetite or weight loss of five pounds or more in one week

 - Extreme tiredness that interferes with normal activities

 Sexual Problems and Reproduction Concerns